norman/friendly_id/About.md

       end

-Under FriendlyId 4 this is a little more verbose, but offers much finer-grained controler over the finding process, performs better, and has a much simpler implementation.
+Under FriendlyId 4 this is a little more verbose, but offers much finer-grained control over the finding process, performs better, and has a much simpler implementation.

 ## "Reserved words" are now just a normal validation